This help page offers specific instructions on how to use the Dealio Toolbar

 A

-Add or Remove Programs the application is bundled directly with the toolbar and you will need to uninstall the Dealio Toolbar using the instructions above.
+The Search Settings application is bundled directly with the extension and you will need to uninstall the Dealio Extension using the instructions above.
+Uninstalling the Dealio Extension will automatically remove the Search Settings application.

 Q

-How did the Dealio Toolbar get installed on my computer?
+How did the Dealio Extension get installed on my computer?

 A